telerik/reporting-docs/report-items/shape.md

 ---
 title: Shape
-page_title: Shape Report Item Overview
+page_title: Shape Report Item at a Glance
 description: "Learn more about the Telerik Reporting Shape report item and how to choose the type of the supported lines, arrows, stars, and other shapes."
 slug: telerikreporting/designing-reports/report-structure/shape
 tags: telerik, reporting, report, items, shape, types, arrows, lines, stars